chrissheppard41/ReactCSVupload/README.md

 # React CSV uploader

-This project updates jekyll files.
-Requires a node server
+This project updates jekyll files by uploading a csv file.
+This CSV file contains the values in which it needs to target specific fields:

+* url - the url to the file within the jekyll project
+* fieldToUpdate - the variable name within the front matter
+* oldValue - the existing value
+* newValue - the value you wish to replace it with

+**Requires a node server**

 Work in progress